 The band performs the National Anthem during pre-game as well as a half-time show and in the stands at home football games.
 They also perform during half-time and in the stands at nearby away games.
 For Friday games, the band stays after school to rehearse and Performing Arts Boosters provide dinner prior to the band’s departure by bus to the game.
 Following the game, band members return by bus to the school to store equipment and uniforms before being dismissed.
-At games, band members must remain in the stands within their sections except for third quarter, during which time they are free to visit the concession stand.

 Band competitions are either half-day or whole day events.
 Between 6 and 20 bands perform in 15 minute intervals for a panel of judges and an audience.
 Family and friends are encouraged to attend and support their bands.